shopware/docs/resources/references/adr/storefront/2022-06-24-add-typescript-support-for-storefront-js.md

 # 2022-06-24 - Add TypeScript support for Storefront JavaScript

-{% hint style="info" %}
-This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
-You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/storefront/2022-06-24-add-typescript-support-for-storefront-js.md)
-{% endhint %}

 ## Context

 * We want to add TypeScript support to the Storefront, to make use of all of it's features increasing the overall developer experience, quality and maintainability.